LukasBanana/LLGL/examples/Cpp/Tessellation/README.md

 ```cpp
 LLGL::PipelineState* myPipeline = myRenderer->CreatePipelineState(myPipelineDesc);
 ```
 There are several parameters besides the pipeline layout that are needed for the tessellation tutorial.
 This time we use the depth buffer to render a 3D scene and not just a flat triangle.
 We also enable back-face culling as a minor optimization to omit triangles that are never visible since we render an enclosed object and the interior will be hidden.
-When tessellation shaders are used in the graphics pipeline, the primitive toplogy must be one of the `LLGL::PrimitiveTopology::Patches1`-`32` enumeration entries.
+When tessellation shaders are used in the graphics pipeline, the primitive topology must be one of the `LLGL::PrimitiveTopology::Patches1`-`32` enumeration entries.
 The number specifies the control point count.
 The maximum number of control points that are supported by the host platform can be determined as shown here:
 ```cpp
 myRenderer->GetRenderingCaps().limits.maxPatchVertices
 ```